 Psychologists in the US found that across a range of abilities, children at Montessori schools out-performed those given a traditional education.
 Five-year-old Montessori pupils were better prepared for reading and maths, and 12-year-olds wrote “significantly more creative” essays using more sophisticated sentence structures.

 Some of the biggest differences were seen in social skills and behaviour.
 Montessori children displayed a greater sense of “justice and fairness”, interacted in an “emotionally positive” way, and were less likely to engage in “rough play” during break times.
-(Source)
+(Source – via theguardian.com)

 Montessori education is not limited to a Montessori school.
 It takes all sorts of forms – there are public Montessori schools, Montessori playgroups, Montessori homeschools, Montessori cooperations, Montessori daycares, etc. And even if your child doesn’t attend a Montessori school, Montessori-inspired parenting can be your way to gain all the benefits of this practical and brilliant way of raising children.

-I’ve asked people who have seen Montessori success first hand through daily experiences at school, childcare, at home – Montessori teachers, guides and parents, to share their opinion on the essence of the Montessori education.
-These incredible people from a variety of backgrounds and with a wide scope of knowledge opened up their unique perspective based on personal experience, understanding and views:
+I’ve asked people who have seen Montessori success firsthand through daily experiences at school, childcare, and at home – Montessori teachers, guides, and parents, to share their opinion on the essence of Montessori education.
+These incredible people from a variety of backgrounds and with a wide scope of knowledge opened up their unique perspectives based on personal experience, understanding, and views:

 Montessori is a method of education that encourages children to explore their world, to understand and respect the life forms, systems, and forces of which it consists.